codeplaysoftware/portBLAS/doc/Gemm.md

 ## GEMM Backends

 GEMM backends are a mechanism to provide different compile-time configurations for different hardware platforms/backends.
-Backend selection is controlled by passing the cmake variable `TARGET` during CMake configuration, for example passing `-DTARGET=INTEL_GPU` would select the appropriate configurations for Intel GPUs.
+Backend selection is controlled by passing the cmake variable `TUNING_TARGET` during CMake configuration, for example passing `-DTUNING_TARGET=INTEL_GPU` would select the appropriate configurations for Intel GPUs.
 This cmake variable causes a corresponding define for the selected platform to be included in the source which then controls backend selection through `#ifdef`s in `src/interface/blas3/backend/backend.hpp` like so:

 ```c++